 4. Pack for All Types of Weather:

 Fall weather in Shenandoah can be unpredictable.
-Temperatures can range from warm and sunny to cool and rainy, sometimes within the same day.
+Consider this: bring a waterproof jacket or poncho in case of rain.
+Wear comfortable hiking shoes or boots that provide good traction.
+Here's the thing — temperatures can range from warm and sunny to cool and rainy, sometimes within the same day.
 Dress in layers so you can adjust to changing conditions.
-Bring a waterproof jacket or poncho in case of rain.
-Wear comfortable hiking shoes or boots that provide good traction.
 Don't forget sunscreen, sunglasses, and a hat to protect yourself from the sun.

 5. Make Reservations in Advance: